-The common entryway is articulated with a differentiated portico, as shown on the Building Elevations in Exhibit A. This standard is met.
+The other two entryways to the two ground level dwelling units are defined with a common entryway that is articulated with a differentiated common portico, as shown on the Building Elevations in Exhibit A. The proposal exceeds the requirements under this standard for the ground floor level dwelling units.